 We have a pot recycling facility where our customers are encouraged to recycle their pots to be re-used again and made into new things including house signs which we selling the shop.

-Additionally, our kitchens recycle all of the plastic and paper as well as the oil that we cook with, and any glass generated by our kitchen.
+Our kitchens recycle all of the plastic and paper as well as the oil that we cook with, and any glass generated by our kitchen.
+All waste food is taken away to be used in biodigesters and our coffee grounds are given away to customers.

 We purchase from many businesses in the surrounding area of Bridport and try to buy local whenever possible